- What is Task Management?

 Pro Tip: Don’t let a long task list overwhelm you.
-ProjectManager.com contributor Elizabeth Harrin shares tips for staying focused and avoiding multitasking in this article.
+Stay focused and avoid multitasking.

 How To Track Task Progress

-On your task management tool you’ll see a column for ‘% Complete’.
+On your task management tool you’ll see a column for ‘Progress’.
 This is an indication of how far through you are with the work.
 Anything that is greater than 0% means the task has started and when it gets to 100% the task will be considered complete.

-Your team members can update this manually.
+In ProjectManager.com, your team members can update this manually by expanding the task and updating the progress timeline.
 The data flows through to the timesheets and updates your project schedules to reflect how the team is getting on with the tasks allocated to them.

 It will take you a minute or two and it means that tomorrow you’ll be starting work with a clear idea of what you are in the middle of and what should be your next priority.